How Does Cognitive Capability and Personality Influence Problem Solving in Coding Interview Puzzles?: Introduction

 \section{Introduction}

-Software engineering (SE) is a human-centered, cognitive discipline where software practitioners are heavily involved in problem-solving and decision making across all stages of the software development life cycle \cite{curtis1988field,lenberg2015human, capretz2018call}.
-Activities such as eliciting and analyzing requirements, software design, implementation, debugging, and communicating design decisions involve complex mental processes including logical reasoning, abstraction, working memory, and attention management \cite{letovsky1987cognitive, siegmund2014understanding, mohanani2018cognitive, gonccales177towards}.
-This indicates that software development is not purely a technical activity but deeply cognitive, shaped by how individuals perceive, interpret, and manage information under varying task constraints \cite{fagerholm2022cognition,robillard1998measuring}.
-Over the past decade, Human-Centric Software Engineering (HCSE) has emerged as a key research paradigm, recognizing the developer as a complex socio-technical actor rather than a purely technical resource \cite{pirzadeh2010human, hoda2021socio}.
-Within this paradigm, researchers have examined how individual differences in motivation, personality, emotions, empathy, and cognition influence productivity, performance, creativity, collaboration and so on \cite{graziotin2014happy, cruz2015forty, kosti2014personality, fagerholm2022cognition}.
-For instance, personality traits such as conscientiousness and openness to experience have been linked to persistence, adaptability and creative thinking whereas neuroticism has been associated with stress reactivity and fluctuating performance \cite{capretz2018call, cruz2015forty, mccrae1992introduction}.
-Despite this progress, the interaction between cognitive capability and personality remains underexplored in SE and noticed that most of these existing studies treat these constructs separately rather than examining how they jointly influence SE.
+Software engineering (SE) is a cognitively demanding human-centered discipline in which software practitioners are heavily involved in problem solving and decision making at all stages of the software development life cycle \cite{curtis1988field,lenberg2015human, capretz2018call}.
+Activities such as eliciting and analyzing requirements, designing software, implementing new features, debugging, and communicating design decisions involve complex mental processes, including logical reasoning, abstraction, and attention management \cite{letovsky1987cognitive, siegmund2014understanding, mohanani2018cognitive, gonccales177towards}.
+This indicates that SE is not purely technical, but involves cognitively demanding activities that are shaped by how individuals perceive, interpret, and manage information under varying task constraints~\cite{fagerholm2022cognition,robillard1998measuring}.
+During the past decade, Human-Centric Software Engineering (HCSE) has emerged as a key research paradigm, recognizing the developer as a complex socio-technical actor rather than a purely technical resource \cite{pirzadeh2010human, hoda2021socio}.
+Based on this paradigm, researchers have examined how individual differences in motivation, personality, emotions, empathy, and cognition influence productivity, performance, creativity, and collaboration \cite{graziotin2014happy, cruz2015forty, kosti2014personality, fagerholm2022cognition}.
+For example, personality traits such as conscientiousness and openness to experience have been linked to persistence, adaptability, and creative thinking, while neuroticism has been associated with stress reactivity and fluctuating performance \cite{capretz2018call, cruz2015forty, mccrae1992introduction}.
+Despite this progress, the interaction between cognitive capability and personality remains underexplored in SE.
+Most of these existing studies treat these constructs separately rather than examining how they jointly influence SE.